Highlights of Sessions & Events Organized by the Society for Disability Studies (full program below):

 - Mad Studies and Disability Studies: Subversive Relatives.
 Lzz Johnk, Oregon State University

 Abstract: As a highly interdisciplinary and critical field, Disability Studies provides numerous opportunities to disrupt oppressive discourses and structures through a “radical re-imagining of possibilities” (Erevelles).
 Despite this, Disability Studies has only recently began engaging in intersectional analyses related to race, madness, and old age.
-This panel considers future directions of Disability Studies by exploring the complex and critical intersections between: aging and disability, Black and Autistic identity, Disability Studies and Mad Studies, and Music Studies and Disability Studies (race, disability, and rap).
+This panel considers future directions of Disability Studies by exploring the complex and critical intersections between: aging and disability, Black and Autistic identity, and Disability Studies and Mad Studies.
 The authors examine theoretical connections as a way to generate increased activism and community building.

 8:30-10:00am Disability in Public: Representations, Stereotypes, and Policies